Photo by David Spence @spencephoto

 Meet Kaydin

-I consider myself a dedicated personal steward to the land I live on and seek out knowledge regarding the delicate ecology of the natural world.
-My original music honors the cycles of nature's seasons and how they are reflected in us.
+I live and work mostly on Susquehannock and Piscataway land.
+Through my work, I aim to decolonize the ideas of borders we have come to know in the 21st century.
+Since October 2023, I have worked as an artist in residence at the Piney Run Nature Center in collaboration with the mater naturalist, Basil Levesque.
+The park serves as my home base for my creative exploration in nature.
+I consider myself a dedicated personal steward to the land I live on.
+Through my work in music and sound, I hope to infuse these ideas into a language that can be understood by all.
+My music honors the cycles of nature's seasons and how they are reflected in us.
 We have a lot to learn from the lessons nature teaches us.
 I have learned to tune in to the interconnectedness of our world.
 I find relief from grief and strength in coping with life’s challenges.
 I listen with humility and I build with patience.
+May you open your heart and ears to the sounds of nature and listen to what calls from within.

 Photo gallery